MayasaurusRex/Glaucoma-App/README.md

 \
 The software files, shown above, provide a little more insight into the actual implementation of the MVC methods for the app.
 \
+\
 In the Base folder, the Main.storyboard file provides a benchmark for the user interface (UI).
 This is where future work for new pages in the application should start.
 Buttons, lists, graphs,etc. can be created here by adding a new view to the storyboard.
 Future development on application flow (the order in which the views are shown) begins here as well.
 \
+\
+In the Controllers folder, the files each represent a "view".
+Each of these views use different libraries to display information on the screen.
+They each take in user input and handle it, and any relavant data is stored persistently.
+User inputs, such as navigating to different pages is also handled within each view.
+ViewController is the initial view where the user can connect to the BLE peripheral.
+ConsoleViewController is the view in which the data sent and recieved is shown.
+GraphViewController displays the data recieved during the application's use.

 ##### MVC Architecture
 ![mvc](https://user-images.githubusercontent.com/67076014/182691878-1b40eb67-800a-4a30-ac28-1b5ce468476c.png)